 The Federal Government has extended the Channel 31/44 licence on free to air Community TV until June 30, 2020.

-Other major artists will feature in our spring series that previews 2019 CMC Rocks Queensland festival at Ipswich from March 14-17.
+Other major artists will feature in our summer series that previews 2019 CMC Rocks Queensland festival at Ipswich from March 14-17.

-We also have new videos by former Gippsland born latter day Canadian star Gord Bamford, who returns home for the 20 th Deni Ute Muster on Saturday September 28 and Sunday September 29.
+We also have new videos by former Gippsland born latter day Canadian star Gord Bamford, who returned home for the 20 th Deni Ute Muster in September, 2018.

-The muster is headlined by seven time Grammy winner - Oklahoma born singing actor Carrie Underwood - and Nullarbor nymph Kasey Chambers and her Fireside Disciples.
+The muster was headlined by seven time Grammy winner - Oklahoma born singing actor Carrie Underwood - and Nullarbor nymph Kasey Chambers and her Fireside Disciples.

-We also have new clips by Mid-West Farmer's Daughter Margo Price who headlines the Out on The Weekend festival at Seaworks , Williamstown, on Saturday October 13 with swamp legend Tony Joe White, Willy Watson, Courtney Marie Andrews, The Rechords , Emilee South, Dan Parsons, The Cartridge Family, Georgia State Line , Davy Craddock, The Weeping Willows more artists to be added.
+We also have new clips by Mid-West Farmer's Daughter Margo Price who headlined the Out on The Weekend festival at Seaworks , Williamstown, on Saturday October 13 with Willy Watson, Courtney Marie Andrews, Emilee South, Dan Parsons, Cartridge Family , Georgia State Line , Davy Craddock and The Weeping Willows .

 Texans Granger Smith, Willie Nelson, Wade Bowen, Ray Wylie Hubbard, Kevin Deal, Kevin Fowler, Maren Morris, Wade Bowen, Cody Jinks and Asleep At The Wheel also return.